lmao420blazeit/MMA-UFC-Dataset/README.md

 ### How it works:

-$H_0$: No monotonic trend
+- $H_0$: No monotonic trend
-$H_\alpha$: Monotonic trend is present
+- $H_\alpha$: Monotonic trend is present, positive or negative depending on the test direction.

-- The null hypothesis, for this test is that there is no monotonic trend
-- The alternate hypothesis is that there is a trend, this trend can be positive, negative or non-null.

 Assumptions: